 On November 12, 2012, AstraZeneca announced positive top-line results for naloxegol from two Phase 3 efficacy and safety clinical trials and from a safety extension trial (KODIAC-04, -05, and -07).
 On February 26, 2013, AstraZeneca announced positive top-line results from the long-term safety study (KODIAC-08) of naloxegol in patients with OIC.
-On August 8, 2013, AstraZeneca agreed to submit naloxegol regulatory approval applications with the FDA and the EMA in September 2013.
+On September 25, 2013, the EMA notified AstraZeneca that it had accepted for review the naloxegol regulatory approval application filed by AstraZeneca in August 2013.
+As a result, Nektar was entitled to a \$25.0 million payment from AstraZeneca, which was received on September 30, 2013.
+On September 16, 2013, AstraZeneca filed an NDA with the FDA for naloxegol.
 If the naloxegol NDA is accepted for review by the FDA, we will be entitled to a \$70.0 million milestone payment.
 If the FDA does not require a future clinical trial or other significant studies to assess the cardiovascular safety ("CV Safety Study") of naloxegol prior to an approval decision, AstraZeneca is obligated to pay us an additional \$35.0 million.
 If the FDA does require a CV Safety Study, AstraZeneca may terminate the license agreement with us in its entirety or only with respect to its rights in the United States.
 If AstraZeneca elects to terminate the license agreement in its entirety due to a CV Safety Study, we will be required to repay them the \$70.0 million we received plus accrued interest at 4.5% compounded annually in four installments in accordance with the following payment schedule: \$10.0 million plus accrued interest on January 15, 2015, \$10.0 million plus accrued interest on January 15, 2016, \$20.0 million plus accrued interest on January 15, 2017 and \$30.0 million plus accrued interest on January 15, 2018.
 If AstraZeneca elects to terminate the license agreement only with respect to its rights in the U.S., then such repayment amount would be funded through a 50% reduction of non-U.S. royalty amounts otherwise payable to us until the aggregate amount of such royalty reduction equals the total principal amount of \$70.0 million plus accumulated interest at 4.5% compounded annually.
 If the FDA requires a post-approval cardiovascular safety study as a condition to approval of the naloxegol NDA, then the royalty rate payable to us from net sales of naloxegol in the U.S. by AstraZeneca would be reduced by two percentage points until the aggregate accumulated amount of such royalty payment reduction is equal to a maximum of \$35.0 million.
-If the naloxegol regulatory approval application is accepted for review by the EMA, we will be entitled to a \$25.0 million milestone payment.
-We will be entitled to the remaining \$140.0 million of these milestone payments if naloxegol is approved by the FDA and EMA and commercial launch is achieved in the U.S. and one major country in the European Union.
-In addition, we are also entitled to sales milestone payments and royalties based on annual worldwide net sales of naloxegol and naloxegol fixed-dose combination products.
-As a result, the filing of the naloxegol regulatory approval applications with the FDA and EMA by AstraZeneca and the subsequent acceptance of these applications by those health authorities is critical to our financial position in 2013 as well as our future business prospects as a result of the significant economic stake that we have in success of the potential commercialization of naloxegol.
+We will be entitled to \$140.0 million of commercial launch milestone payments if naloxegol is approved by the FDA and EMA and commercial launch is achieved in the U.S. and one major country in the European Union.
+As a result, the filing of the naloxegol regulatory approval application with the FDA by AstraZeneca and the subsequent acceptance of this application is critical to our financial position as well as our future business prospects as a result of the significant economic stake that we have in the success of the potential commercialization of naloxegol.